aurras-official/aurras-official.github.io/src/content/post/aurras-quick-start.md

 ---
 title: "Quick Start Guide"
-description: "Get started with Aurras in 2 minutes - your first steps to terminal music mastery"
+description: "Welcome to Aurras!
+This guide will get you playing music in your terminal in just 2 minutes."
 publishDate: "2025-06-09T00:00:00Z"
 seriesId: "aurras-docs"
 orderInSeries: 2